Your cart is currently empty!

 Good for you and the Environment

 A gallon of yogurt is the equivalent of 32 cups of yogurt.
-It seems that the average price for a yogurt at the grocery store is $1.00 with many well above that.
+The average price for a yogurt at the grocery store is over a dollar now, and many premium brands are well above that.

 That is the equivalent of paying less than 22 cents per cup of yogurt!
 A 75% savings over commercial yogurt.